GitNickProgramming/FinalProject_CS3120/README.md

        - `pip3 install random`
    7. ***argparse***
        - `pip3 install argparse`
-   8. ***from sys import maxsize***
-   9. ***from time import time***

 ---
 #### IV.
 Genetic Algorithm (GA)
+The main reason for selecting this particular algorithm was the fact that it was not really covered in our Machine Learning class.
+I was already curious about GAs, having already seen videos of race car games being played by AI based on GAs.
+So while this particular implementation is rather simple, I thought it was a good way to start.
+Furthermore, I tried to maintain the idea that this project was for expanding my base knowledge and to try something new.

-A genetic algorithm is a heuristic search method used in artificial intelligent and computing.
+Now a genetic algorithm is a heuristic search method used in artificial intelligent and computing.
 It is used for finding optimized solutions to search problems based on the theory of natural selection and evolutionary biology.
 Genetic algorithms are excellent for searching through large and complex data sets.
 They are considered capable of finding reasonable solutions to complex issues as they are highly capable of solving unconstrained and constrained optimization issues (Techopedia).

 In a genetic algorithm, a population of candidate solutions (also called individuals, creatues, or phenotypes) to an optimization problem evolved toward better solutions (wikipedia).
 Each of these 'individual' solutions has a set of properties that can be manipulated or adjusted.
-Evolving from a population of randomly generated individuals, an iterative process, with the population in each iteration called a *generation*.
+Then by Evolving from a population of randomly generated individuals, in an iterative process, with the population in each iteration called a *generation*.
 After each generation is generated the fitness of every individual in the population is evaluated through a fitness function.
-The individuals that are more successful are selected from the current population, and each individual's attributes are then modified, or altered randomly, to form the next generation.
+In my case, the project implementes a type of *tournament* style based on the distance in KM.
+The individuals that are the most successful are selected from the current population, and each individual's attributes are then modified, or altered randomly, to form the next generation.
 Usually, GAs will terminate when either a max number of generations is reached, or a predetermined fitness level is achieved for the population.

 The aim of this program is to find a more efficient solution than just brute force searching for an answer.
 While this particular algorithm is simple, understanding the behavior is difficult to understand.
-I struggled with the way GAs generate a solutions.
+I know that I struggled with the way GAs generate a solutions.

 However, genetic algorithms really only require a few basic steps:
    1. ***Initialization:***
        - Depending on the problem trying to be solved, the population size can vary.
 Often, the original population will be generated randomly, thus allowing for a wider range of possible mutations.
    2. ***Selection:***
        - After each generations a portion of the existing population is selected to start the next generation.
-   3. ***Genetic Operators:****
+   3. ***Genetic Operators:***
        - These processes ultimately result in the next generation population of 'chromosomes' that is different from the initial generation.
        - The average fitness will have increase through this process for the overall population, since only the best individuals from the first generation are selected along with a small porportion of less fit solutions.
        - These less fit solutions ensure genetic diversity within the genetic pool of the parents and therefore ensure the genetic diversity of the subsequent generation of children.